Click here to get the full agenda

-The training course will be run twice a day over three mornings to accommodate the Gulf Standard Time (GST) and the Eastern Daylight Time (EDT) and Chilean time giving you the opportunity to choose to join at a time that suits you best.
+The training course will be run twice a day over three mornings to accommodate the Gulf Standard Time (GST) and the Eastern Standard Time (EST) and Chilean time giving you the opportunity to choose to join at a time that suits you best.

 • Are the greats discovered?
 Is the world running out?